 - The Andrology laboratory, WFI Cardiff is on the C1 Link Corridor.
-A map of the hospital can be found on the UHW webpages.

 - The Andrology Laboratory, WFI Swansea in on Level 3, Women and Children’s Health Block, Singleton Hospital.
 A map of the Hospital can be found on the Swansea Bay webpages.